timarkh/tsakorpus/docs/src_convertors.md

 This document describes how to run the srcipts that convert files in various input formats to the tsakorpus JSON.
 All of the convertors are located in the ``src_convertors`` directory.

 ### Paths
 If you want to convert your corpus named ``%corpus_name%`` with one of the source convertors, you have to create a directory ``src_convertors/corpus/%corpus_name%``.
 The configuration files are located in ``src_convertors/conf`` and ``src_convertors/corpus/%corpus_name%/conf``.
 Whenever the two configuration files have the same fields, the one located inside the corpus directory overrides the general one.
-The main purpose of the ``src_convertors/conf/corpus.json`` file (the one higher up in the tree) is to tell the converter where to look for the source files, which is why the parameters ``corpus_dir`` (which equals ``corpus`` by default) and ``corpus_name`` have to be specified there.
+The main purpose of the ``src_convertors/conf/conversion_settings.json`` file (the one higher up in the tree) is to tell the converter where to look for the source files, which is why the parameters ``corpus_dir`` (which equals ``corpus`` by default) and ``corpus_name`` have to be specified there.
 All the rest can be put to the lower configuration file.

 All source files have to have the same type and extension.
 The source files should be placed in ``src_convertors/corpus/%corpus_name%/%ext%``, where ``%ext`` is their extension.
 If the extension is ``json``, you have to name this directory ``json_input`` to avoid name collision with the target directory.
 This directory can have any number of subdirectories of arbitrary depth.
 After the files have been converted, the resulting JSON files will be located in ``src_convertors/corpus/%corpus_name%/json``.
 If you run disambiguation after that, the disambiguated JSON files will be located in ``src_convertors/corpus/%corpus_name%/json_disamb``.
-If you have a media-aligned corpus, the source media files have to be located next to the corresponding ELAN or Exmaralda files (and referenced there).
+If you have a media-aligned corpus, the source media files have to be located next to the corresponding ELAN or EXMAARaLDA files (and referenced there).
 The resulting media files (compressed and split into pieces) will appear in ``src_convertors/corpus/%corpus_name%/media``.

 ### Configuration files
-The configuration files are ``corpus.json`` and ``categories.json``.
+The configuration files are ``conversion_settings.json`` and ``categories.json``.
 The latter describes which tags correspond to which grammatical categories and has the same format as ``categories.json`` in the main configuration directory (see ``configuration.md``).
-The ``corpus.json`` has a different set of fields compared to the eponymous file in the main configuration directory:
+The ``conversion_settings.json`` has a number of key-value pairs that describe the contents of the corpus and tell the convertors how to deal with it:

 * ``corpus_name`` -- the name of the corpus.
 During source conversion, this parameter is only used to determine the path to the corpus files.
-This field should be present in the general configuration file (``src_convertors/conf/corpus.json``).
+This field should be present in the general configuration file (``src_convertors/conf/conversion_settings.json``).

 * ``meta_filename`` -- the name of the metadata file.
 This file should be located in ``src_convertors/corpus/%corpus_name%/``.
 The file should have tab-delimited format where each line represents one source file, the first column contains the name of the file and other columns contain all the metadata, one column per metafield.